austin-taylor/pixyll/_posts/2017-07-28-data-science-hunting-funnel.md

     * Does this domain have any blacklist or threat intelligence association?
     * Who owns this IP space?
 * **Potential Bad** - Finally, your data is ready to hunt on.
 The value .001 is meant to set expectations that finding malicious traffic, especially in larger networks, is very difficult.
 It requires the right amount of data science and domain expertise.
+    * If you look closely, _bad_ is written at the bottom of the funnel.
+It's a bit hard to see because, like reality, finding evil in networks can be very difficult.

 Below are slides from my presentation at [Data Intelligence Conference